maffyoo/Culture/Principles-Practices-Behaviours.md

 ## Done means Done ##

-Code isnt done if it isn't runngin in production.
-Only code that is shippable is handed off from an engineer
+Code isnt done if it isn't running in production.
+For this reason only code that is shippable is handed off from an engineer

 ## Clean Architecture Principles ##